Lantau Island, HongKong Travel Guide

 But do not forget about one of the island’s tourist attraction, the Hong Kong Disneyland, which had been entertaining locals and tourists since 2005.
 A year later, a gondola lift was soon built in the island which is meant to provide an alternative for entertainment to amusement-hungry visitors—the Ngong Ping 360.

-While you can choose from one of the local villages and towns in the island to live in as a foreigner, most expatriates actually flocked to the residential area called Discovery Bay.
-It is this area which holds 15,000 of the overall population in Lantau, including a heavy concentration of expats.
+While you can choose from one of the local villages and towns on the island to live in as a foreigner, most expatriates actually flocked to the residential area called Discovery Bay.
+It is this area which holds 15,000 of the overall population in Lantau Island, including a heavy concentration of expats.

 Things to do in Lantau Island | Points of Interests